 Different types of Life Insurance policies available in India

-From this observation, we can clearly say that although several individuals are informed about life insurance policy, probably they are not aware of different types of life insurance product offerings.
 Therefore, in this blog, we will try to understand the multiple types of life insurance policies available in India and their various aspects.

 Whole Life Insurance Policy: This kind of life insurance plan offers cash value along with lifelong security until the time policyholder pay premiums.
 In a whole life insurance policy, the beneficiary gets the death benefit on the demise of the insured; however, there is no specific duration, unlike term insurance.
 Therefore, the policyholder can enjoy the benefit throughout his or her life.
 One just needs to pay premiums regularly until he or she passes away, and the aggregated sum of the premium amount gets paid to the dependents.

-Endowment Plan: This type of life insurance plan covers the life of the policyholder and also help to save regularly for a specific time.
+Endowment Plan: This type of life insurance policy covers the life of the policyholder and also helps to save regularly for a specific time.
 Endowment Plan offers a lump sum amount on policy maturity if the insured survives and also pays the profits in case of any mishap during the policy term.
 The premiums of endowment plans are expensive as it pays out the sum assured with profits in case of death and also the maturity benefit if the policyholder survives the policy term.

-Term Insurance: A term plan is a type of life insurance that offers life coverage for a specific tenure against premiums paid for a fixed term.
+Term Insurance: A term plan is a type of life insurance policy that offers life coverage for a specific tenure against premiums paid for a fixed term.
 In case the policyholder’s demise within the policy term, then the nominee receives the sum assured amount, which is also known as the death benefit.
 If the insured survives the tenure of the policy, then there is no coverage payout.
-Term insurance is the most affordable (low premium rates) and a simple form of life insurance plan.
+Term insurance is the most affordable (low premium rates) and a simple type of life insurance plan.
 It does not have any saving component, as there is no maturity benefit.

 Unit Linked Insurance Plan: Unit Linked Insurance Plan (ULIP) offers both insurance and investment under one umbrella.
 Here you can pay the premium either on a monthly or annual basis.
 A part of the premium paid goes towards insurance coverage while the rest of the premium amount gets invested in other products like mutual funds.